 Individual Professional Paper Options

-MPP and MURP students may write an individual professional paper under the direction of a faculty paper supervisor, working within the structure of either:
+MHR, MPP, and MS-STEP students may write an individual professional paper under the direction of a faculty paper supervisor, working within the structure of either:

 Faculty convene working groups (PA 8082) to oversee students preparing papers that fall within their research and teaching areas of expertise, broadly defined.
 Working groups provide a structured and supportive environment in which students make progress on their professional papers.
 Members of working groups set regular goals and deadlines for themselves.
 They report to and consult with their faculty instructor and group members about their progress.
 Students are encouraged to read and comment on paper sections drafted by other students in their working group course.